tos-kamiya/d2vg/docs/installation-on-windows.md

 ### Note on running the script

 The option `-v` (to show the progress of the search) will output ANSI escape sequences.
-Use a terminal supporting ANSI escape sequences, such a PowerShell.
+Use a terminal supporting ANSI escape sequences, such as PowerShell.

 ![](images/win-example-powershell.png)